 It has great customization options that provide unique personalized messaging experience for every user.

 This app is as old as Android itself, though has managed to reinvent itself just enough to stay relevant through all these years.
 Some of the best features include cloud back-up and the ability to send text messages from computers.

 One of the highly regarded alternatives to Android’s default messaging app that offers full customization and features such as typing indicator and real timer caller ID.

 Pulse adds a powerful web platform to an otherwise standard SMS app to help you access messages from anywhere (tablet, computer, mobile), share all kinds of media files and adds customization for a smooth and powerful experience.

 An open-source messaging app that is free of advertisements (a rarity these days, however a very welcome feature).
 You can schedule messages, search through your old conversations with advanced filtering and delayed sending.

-A beautiful, fast and highly customizable messaging app with tons of useful features like slide to delete, slide to call and send, quick reply and voice memos.
+A beautiful, fast and highly customizable messaging app with tons of useful features like slide to delete, slide to call or send quick reply and voice memos.

-A user-friendly website that prides itself on being fast and small in size (just under 4MB).
+A user-friendly app that prides itself on being fast and small in size (just under 4MB).
 It is an SMS/MMS app that has more features than meets the eye from the first glance.

 Signal Private Messenger